lyklbw/LinuxStudy/DailyEnglish.md

 a place or a situation where you are separated from the problems and practical aspects of normal life and therefore do not have to worry about or understand them (normal  life）

+### 三月19日

+ Core classes provide students with a diverse range of skills and knowledge that can be applied to a variety of situations throughout their lives.

+**well-rounded**

+many-sided

+an well-rounded curriculum

+**throughout**

+in or into every part of sth

+<u>They export their products to markets throughout the world</u>

+during the whole period of time of sth

+<u>The museum is open daily throughout the year.</u>